Skip to main content

 Existing BagThe list of Existing Bags is displayed.

-New BagThe user can create new bags while comleting Cashup
+New BagThe user can create new bags while completing Cashup.

-If the user clicks on the Void button in the Cashup state, the recorded Closing Float value is not voided.
-A warning message is displayed:
+If the user selects Void during the Cashup state, the recorded Closing Float value is not voided.
+A warning message is displayed.

-Terminal Cashup and Closing Float > Existing Bag
+Terminal Cashup and Closing Float - Existing Bag (POS)

-When the User selects the Existing Bags function, any available bags are listed.
-Here the user can select an existing bag to transfer the Cashup amount into.
+When the user selects Existing Bags, any available bags are listed.
+The user can select an existing bag to transfer the Cashup amount into.

 FunctionOutcome